openclimatefix/PVNet/README.md

 If you install the local version of `ocf-data-sampler` that is more recent than the version specified in PVNet, you might receive a warning.
 However, it should still function correctly.

-## Generating pre-made batches of data for training/validation of PVNet
+## Pre-saving samples of data for training/validation of PVNet

-PVNet contains a script for generating batches of data suitable for training the PVNet models.
+PVNet contains a script for generating samples of data suitable for training the PVNet models.
 To run the script you will need to make some modifications to the datamodule configuration.

 Make sure you have copied the example configs (as already stated above):
 ```
 cp -r configs.example configs
 ```

-### Set up and config example for batch creation
+### Set up and config example for sample creation

-We will use the following example config file for creating batches: `/PVNet/configs/datamodule/configuration/example_configuration.yaml`.
+We will use the following example config file for creating samples: `/PVNet/configs/datamodule/configuration/example_configuration.yaml`.
 Ensure that the file paths are set to the correct locations in `example_configuration.yaml`: search for `PLACEHOLDER` to find where to input the location of the files.
 You will need to comment out or delete the parts of `example_configuration.yaml` pertaining to the data you are not using.

-When creating batches, an additional datamodule config located in `PVNet/configs/datamodule` is passed into the batch creation script: `streamed_batches.yaml`.
+When creating samples, an additional datamodule config located in `PVNet/configs/datamodule` is passed into the sample creation script: `streamed_samples.yaml`.
 Like before, a placeholder variable is used when specifying which configuration to use:

 ```yaml
 configuration: "PLACEHOLDER.yaml"